husarion/rosbot-telepresence/README.md

 ### 🤖 Step 4: Launching the Containers on ROSbot

->
 > Execute the commands below in the ROSbot's shell (you can access it with `ssh husarion@rosbot2r`)

-Flash the right version of the firmware:
+Inside `rosbot-telepresence` run below command to flash the right version of the firmware:

 ```bash
 just flash-firmware